-Review the incident report(s) and sanction letter(s).
+Review the incident report(s) and letter(s) if requested.

-Have a support person present at any conduct meeting
+Have a support person present at any conduct meeting pertaining

-pertaining to his or her conduct.
+to his or her conduct.

-The support person serves as an advisor to the resident, not as a
+The support person serves as an advisor to the resident, not as

-The support person may observe the process and provide support and
+The support person may observe the process and provide support

-guidance to the resident as needed.
+and guidance to the resident as needed.

-The RA may not serve in the support-person role due to the
+CLC staff may not serve in the support-person role due to the

 The support person may not have a conflict of interest with the